 The formation of an instance of E74 Group does not require that the group is populated with members at the time of formation.
 In order to express the joining of members at the time of formation, the respective activity should be simultaneously an instance of both E66 Formation and E85 Joining.

 Examples:

 the formation of the CIDOC CRM Special Interest Group

-the formation of the Soviet Union
+the formation of the Soviet Union (Pipes, 1964)

-the conspiring of the murderers of Caesar
+the conspiring of the murderers of Caesar (Irwin, 1935)

 In First Order Logic: